markatou/magic-skydio/README.md

 Preliminaries:
 - Upload "magic-skydio/skydio-skills/com" to Skydio SDK.
-- (Optional)
-    - Open Webpage (magic-skydio/web/webpage.html) to a browser of your choice.
-We tested it on Chrome.
-    - On the base station command line:
-        ```
-        roscore
-        roslaunch rosbridge_server rosbridge_websocket.launch
-        ```

 ### Skydio -> Base Station

 - On the base station command line run: